 Having removed constraints deriving from the prior ATS routes network and having allowed airspace users to plan/fly directly, from a specified entry point to a specified exit point from the free route airspace, the additional actions were focused on further harmonising the flight profiles of air traffic flows that operate on a certain number of national and international connections, promoting a reduction of planned/flown distances by means of advanced methods of coordination with the Italian Air Force which, with a cooperative approach to the Flexible Use of Airspace (FUA), resulted in increased availability/permeability of Military Areas.
-The results of these activities can be quantified in a reduction of approximately 1.441 million kg.
+The results of these activities can be quantified in a reduction of around 457,500kg of fuel, leading to a reduction in atmospheric CO2 emissions of approximately 1.441 million kg.